-The Seven Stars just survived as it was just beyond the limit of the fire and is now a rare surviving example of a building from the pre-fire period.
-Built around 1602 it was formerly known as the ‘League of the Seven Stars‘ representing the seven provinces of the Netherlands.
-Situated just behind the Middle Temple it is a popular hangout for legal types and is thought to have been used by Charles Dickens as the model for the ‘Magpie & Stump’ in the Pickwick Papers.
+The Seven Stars just survived as it was just beyond the limit of the fire.
+It is now a rare surviving example of a building from the pre-fire period.
+Built around 1602 it was formerly known as the ‘League of the Seven Stars‘.
+This represented the seven provinces of the Netherlands.
+Situated just behind the Middle Temple it is a popular hangout for legal types.
+It is aslo thought to have been used by Charles Dickens as the model for the ‘Magpie & Stump’ in the Pickwick Papers.

 Keep walking down Carey Street until you reach Portugal Street where you should turn left then turn right up Portsmouth Street.
 There after a short stroll is the quaint ‘Olde Curiosity Shop’

 The Old Curiosity Shop